10 Effortless Designer Ways to Style Your Bookshelf

 Read on to discover some easy ways to decorate your bookshelf and turn it into a multi-purpose display unit.

-Apply the rule of thirds
+Apply the Rule of Thirds

 The rule of three does not only apply to parallel design.
-You can arrange three items on your open shelf depending on your preference.
-Place two items beside each other, leave a small space, then place the third item.
+You can arrange three items on your open shelf, depending on your preference.
+Place two items beside each other, leave a small space, and then place the third item.
 You can also put a vase and horizontally stacked books in one cubby hole, then balance the look by putting a small ceramic plate on top of the stack.

 Remember that you can break the rules.
 You can arrange by odd numbers first and modify it with what you think is best for your design.

-To create a uniform look, you can stack your books according to colour.
+To create a uniform look, try stacking your books according to colour.
 Of course, this depends on how you want your arrangement to be.
 It is still important that you can easily find your books when you want to read them.

 When experimenting with colours, make sure that you have a display unit or bookshelf that works well with your colour scheme.

 The best way to personalise your home is to display the things that are memorable to you.
 Do you love to travel?
 Bring out your souvenirs, artwork, photos, or collections and create your showcase shelf.

 If you want to create a design mainly with your books, for your reading nook or home office library, for example, you can still create depth and variation by stacking books alternately.
 You can go with conventional vertical book stacking for the first shelf, diagonal for the second, and horizontal for the third.
 You can play with your configuration until you achieve a design that you love.

 Anchor Your Books with Heavier Decorations